-As well as the forums we also have a support helpline where the staff can offer emotional support as well as practical information.
+As well as the support you will receive on the forums we also have a free helpline where you can talk things through with a member of staff who are there to offer emotional support as well as practical information.
 The free phone number is 0808 800 6000 and the lines are open Monday to Friday 9.00 to 5.00 and Saturday 10.00 to 2.00.

 Hi,I am new to the forum.I was diagnosed on the 4th June,it's one day I will never forget.you don't think it will happen to you,but I have never said to myself why me,why not me.I had a holiday booked the week after my results,but I went and have just got back Monday.it was a good tonic for me.I am going in for a lumpectomy on the 1st of July and my lymph nodes checked and biopsy taken.it's the waiting for the results is the worst,I have good days and bad days.but I am trying to stay positive and beat this bc.I have a very supportive family ,but I know by talking to other people who are in the same situation has me will help me through this journey x